adarshDevelopment/forum-backend-laravel/README.md

 Notification steps:
     1. after the post/comment is upvoted, relevant values to notifications table are inserted, updateNotification event is called
-    2. to start the reverb server: php artisan reverb:start
+    2. to start the reverb server: php artisan reverb:start to broadcast an event event/broadcast(new Event($someData));
+                event triggers the listeners whreas broadcast helper does not trigger any listeners

 1. Broadcasting using Reverb